AdobeDocs/experience-manager-65.en/help/forms/using/create-interactive-communication.md

 If necessary, select **[!UICONTROL Synchronize The Page After Reverting Inheritance]**.
 Select this option to synchronize the entire inteactive communication.
 If you do not select this option only the relevant target area gets synchronized on reinstating the inheritance.

-Tap **[!UICONTROL Yes]**.
+Select **[!UICONTROL Yes]**.

 ### Synchronize {#synchronize-1}

 If you are using Print as Master for Web Channel and change the Print channel, you can synchronize content to bring the newly made changes to the Web channel.

-1. To synchronize the Web channel with the Print channel, switch to the Web channel and tap the More options icon.
+1. To synchronize the Web channel with the Print channel, switch to the Web channel and select the More options icon.

    ![Auto sync options](assets/auto_sync_options_new.png)

-1. Tap one of the following:
+1. Select one of the following:

     * **[!UICONTROL Sync with Print]**: Syncs content only for the target areas in which inheritance is not cancelled.
     * **[!UICONTROL Reset]**: Syncs the Web channel content with the Print channel and discards all the changes made to the Web channel.